boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/samples/v3.3.40-or-later/vuejs-with-core.md

         }
      ```

- 11. Then run the ASP.NET core application.
+ 11. Then, run the ASP.NET core application.
 And VueJs by the `npm run serve` command to render the dashboard.